teresaChi92/angularJS-assignment-solutions/README.md

 # assignment-solutions
-Contains the solutions for the assignments
+Contains the solutions for the Coursera angularJS course assignments